SambathChan/LocalAIAssist/README.md

 ![image](https://github.com/user-attachments/assets/324e0dd4-0cfb-48aa-ada9-7219e091fcf6)

+# Prerequisites
+1. Ollama (You can install on your machine or using docker desktop)
+2. .NET 9 SDK

 # How to run?

-1. Install Ollama on your machine
-2. Pull Phi-3 mini model
+1. Pull Phi-3 mini model using Ollama command line
-3. Build and run
+2. Build and run

-# Tested on Windows only
+# Windows only

 https://github.com/SambathChan/LocalAIAssist